 Timing belts are designed to be changed at regular intervals, traditionally around 60,000 miles.
 Newer vehicles have timing belts that can last up to 150,000 miles, but even so, it is still advisable to change them regularly.

-This is because of the potential damage that can be done if a worn belt were to break.
+It is advisable to change the timing belt regularly because of the potential damage that can be done if a worn belt were to break.
 Most timing belt breakages will occur at engine start up or at shutdown, as this is when the most pressure is on the belt.

 A snapped timing belt can cause major engine damage, as valves and pistons can hit each other and possibly bend or shatter.
 Some engines are designed so this cannot happen, these are called non-interference engines.
 These will usually just require a new timing belt and tensioner to get them going again.